Choose Your Crankshafts Help Topic Below

 So, Using the example of a four-stroke engine; the crankshaft has four crank throws for connecting the four pistons.
 During the combustion cycle of the engine; these crank throws act as a lever arm for the piston to push.
 This is similar to pushing on the end of a wrench when turning a bolt.
 When the crankshaft completes its rotation; the crank throw will return the piston to the top of its cylinder.

-The rear end of the crankshaft extends; outside the crankcase and ends with a flywheel flange.
+The rear end of the crankshaft extends; outside the engine block and ends with a flywheel flange.
 Consequently, The flywheels heavy mass helps smooth the pulsation of the pistons firing at different times.
 Through the flywheel; the rotation makes its way; through the transmission and final drive; to the wheels.
+All this is in the bottom end of the engine.
 Finally, The ring gear carries the torque converter; passing drive into the automatic transmission.

 As a result, The front end of the crankshaft; sometimes called the nose; is a shaft which extends beyond the crankcase.
 This shaft will be locked to a toothed gear; which drives the valve train through a timing belt or chain.
 Finally, A pulley which provides power through a drive belt; to accessories such as the alternator and water pump.